simp/simp-doc/docs/user_guide/Client_Management.rst

 The following lists the steps to :term:`PXE` boot the system and set up the client.

 #.
-Set up your client's :term:`BIOS` or virtual settings to boot off the
+Set up your client's boot settings to boot off of the network.
-   network.
 #.
 Make sure the :term:`MAC` address of the client is set up in :term:`DHCP`
    (see `Configure DHCP`_ for more info.)
 #.
 Restart the system.
 #.
 Once the client installs, reboots, and begins to bootstrap, it will check in
    for the first time.
 #.
-Puppet will not autosign puppet certificates by default and waitforcert is
+Puppet will not autosign puppet certificates, by default, and ``waitforcert`` is
    enabled.
-The client will check in every 30 seconds for a signed cert.
+This means the client will check in every 30 seconds for a signed certificate.
 Log on to the puppet server and run ``puppet cert sign <puppet.client.fqdn>``.

 Upon successful deployment of a new client, it is highly recommended that :ref:`LDAP administrative accounts <Managing LDAP Users>` be created.